ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs-v3.md

 	//	1.
 The icons used by CKEditor must be loaded using raw-loader,
 	//	2.
 The CSS used by CKEditor must be transpiled using PostCSS to load properly.
 	chainWebpack: config => {
 		// (1.)
-To handle editor icons, get the default rule for *.svg files first: const svgRule = config.module.rule( 'svg' );
+To handle the editor icons, get the default rule for *.svg files first: const svgRule = config.module.rule( 'svg' );

 		// Then you can either: